-The Head Teacher is responsible for the implementation of this policy and Sarah Williams is the Link Governor, who also has responsibility in this area.
+The Head Teacher is responsible for the implementation of this policy and Kaye Brackner is the Link Governor, who also has responsibility in this area.

 THE POLICY WILL BE REVIEWED ANNUALLY.

-DATE OF REVIEW BY GOVERNING BOARD: November 2018
+DATE OF REVIEW BY GOVERNING BOARD: November 2020

-This policy was reviewed and ratified by the Pupil and Personnel committee in
+This policy was reviewed and ratified by the e Pupil and Personnel committee in i latilitea by th c i apii ana i ci sonnei commutee m

-November 2013

-November 2014

-November 2015

-November 2016

-November 2017

-Signed: Chair of Governors
+November 2013 November 2014 November 2015 November 2016 November 2017 November 2018 November 2019 Signed: Chair of Governors

-Date: